IonasPer/epignosis_test/readme.md

 - In the new directory type the following command to install all packages.
     `$ composer install`
 - Type `$ php artisan serve`, in the command line to  start serving at localhost.
+-Create a Database.
+The database name will be used in the .env file.

 ## Mailtrap